ajstarks/decksh/README.md

 ```
 ## Labels

-Reading from the specified file, place text according to the latitude and longitude.
+Reading from the specified file, or geo coordinate string, place text according to the latitude and longitude.
 The fields in the file are tab-separated latitude, longitide, and label.

 For example:
 ```